HanyElgoarany/HanyElgoarany.github.io/index.md

 ## About Me

-I’m a technical professional focused on imaging, deployment, and automation.
+I’m a technical professional currently focused on imaging, deployment, and automation.
 This site documents real-world projects, testing, and outcomes.

 ## Projects